Taming the Monster Every Context: Complexity Measure and Unified Framework for Offline-Oracle Efficient Contextual Bandits: Preliminaries

-\paragraph{Basic Assumptions} The learning agent has access to a class of reward functions $\Fcal$ where each $f \in \Fcal$ is a mapping from context-action pairs to rewards, i.e., $f: \Xcal \times \Acal \to [0,1]$.
-Throughout the paper, unless otherwise specified, we assume \emph{realizability} and no context-distribution shift unless specified otherwise, such that the ground truth reward function $f^*$ is in $\Fcal$, and the contexts are drawn iid from a distribution $\Dcal_X$.
+\paragraph{Basic Assumptions} The learning agent has access to a class of reward functions $\Fcal$ where each $f \in \Fcal$ is a mapping from context-action pairs to rewards, i.e., $f: \Xcal \times \Acal \to [0,1]$\footnote{Throughout the paper, for simplicity of presentation, we focus on settings where the action space $\Acal$ is finite, but we aim to achieve regret independent of $|\Acal|$, making it suitable for large action space applications.}.
+Throughout the paper, unless otherwise specified, we assume \emph{realizability} and no context-distribution shift, such that the ground truth reward function $f^*$ is in $\Fcal$, and the contexts are drawn iid from a distribution $\Dcal_X$.
 We assume $\Fcal$ does not have any specific structure but we give some examples of structured reward function classes after presenting the main theoretical results, including per-context linear reward model~\citep{demirer2019semi,zhu2022contextualb} and per-context generalized linear model~\citep{xu2020upper}, which generalizes the globally linear and generalized linear reward models~\citep{filippi10parametric,abbasi2011improved}.